Business

 However, the UCLA senior has never once turned his back on his beloved Bolivia and even said he wanted to run for president of the South American nation in an interview with tell me nothing.

-Today, Rioja’s brainchild, Flux Chargers, is now available in 80 countries and was named best portable battery charger by the likes of Digital Trends with 4/5 rating on PCAdvisor, but it certainly didn’t start out that way.
+Today, Rioja’s brainchild, Flux Chargers, is now available in 80 countries and was named best portable battery charger by the likes of Digital Trends with a 4/5 rating on PCAdvisor, but it certainly didn’t start out that way.

 “When I started Flux Chargers in the Summer of 2015 at StartupUCLA,” wrote Ale, “I was selling our product in the streets of Santa Monica during the weekends making just a few bucks per day.
 Online sales were hard to come by.
 Fast forward 18 months later, our ecommerce brand grew to reach customers in over 80 countries and generate over $100k/month in sales.”